-Current theory is that the development of Type 1A or autoimmune diabetes is the result of both an inherited predisposition and an environmental factor.
-The latter factor is not yet clearly defined although the early ingestion of a certain subspecies of cow's milk (one that contains A1+B beta casein) has some support and in contrast early supplementation of vitamin D may be protective.
+The current theory is that the development of Type 1A or autoimmune diabetes is the result of both an inherited predisposition and an environmental factor.
+The latter factor is not yet clearly defined although the early ingestion of a certain subspecies of cows milk (one that contains A1+B beta casein) has some support and in contrast early supplementation of vitamin D may be protective.
 There is also evidence that the process of immune damage may start in utero.
 The fact that there is no family history on either side is common and means that the genetic predisposition was not triggered by any environmental factor.
-The croup and the steroids may have accentuated the pace of the autoimmune damage but would almost certainly not have initiated it.

 Posted to Research: Causes and Prevention

 This Internet site provides information of a general nature and is designed for educational purposes only.
 If you have any concerns about your own health or the health of your child, you should always consult with a physician or other health care professional.

 This site is published by T-1 Today, Inc. (d/b/a Children with Diabetes), a 501c3 not-for-profit organization, which is responsible for its contents.
 Our mission is to provide education and support to families living with type 1 diabetes.